MithileshGungah/Data-Science-Portfolio/Customer Churn Prediction/README.md

 # Overview

-Customer churn represents one of the largest revenue risks for subscription-based businesses.
+Customer churn is one of the largest revenue risks for subscription-based businesses.
 This project develops a **machine learning churn prediction system** designed to identify customers at risk of leaving and enable **proactive retention strategies before revenue is lost**.

 Using the **IBM Telco Customer Churn dataset (7,032 customers after cleaning; 26.6% churn rate)**, churn prediction is framed as a **business optimisation problem**, where the cost of **missing a churner (false negative)** is significantly higher than contacting a customer who may not churn.